 In today’s competitive world, the demand for real-time data and continuous improvement has meant that links between control networks and business networks are inevitable:

-Whether it is production data, remote support, supply chain integration, engineering enhancements or even simple PDF reader updates for manual reading, connecting with other networks is a defacto requirement.
+Whether it's production data, remote support, supply chain integration, engineering enhancements or even simple PDF reader updates for manual reading, connecting with other networks is a defacto requirement.

 Multiple Pathways to Control Systems

-Maybe you accept my argument that automation networks are connected to enterprise networks.
-But you still believe it’s possible to isolate control networks from third party systems using a “no-Internet” air gap.
+Perhaps you accept our argument that automation networks are connected to enterprise networks.
+But you still believe it’s possible to isolate control networks from third party systems using a “no-internet” air gap.

-- A modern ICS or SCADA system is highly complex and interconnected, resulting in multiple potential pathways from the outside world to the process controllers.
+- A modern ICS or SCADA system is highly complex & interconnected, resulting in multiple potential pathways from the outside world to the process controllers.

-- Assuming an air gap between ICS and corporate networks is unrealistic, as information exchanges are essential for process and business operations to function effectively.
+- Assuming an air gap between ICS & corporate networks is unrealistic, as information exchanges are essential for process and business operations to function effectively.

 - All mechanisms for transfer of electronic information (in any form) to or from an ICS must to be evaluated for security risk.
 Focusing security efforts on only a few obvious pathways (such as USB storage drives or the Enterprise/ICS firewall) is a flawed defense.